 Already a fan?
 Watch your heart rate.
 Take care not to get breathless, and avoid tumbleturns as they can cause reflux.
 Stick to crawl rather than breaststroke, and turn your head to breathe rather than straining to lift your head and neck out of the water.

-If you’ve chosen going to the gym as your preferred form of pregnancy exercise, getting the right advice is vital.
+When gyms reopen, you may choose to go as your preferred form of pregnancy exercise.
+Before you begin any form of training, getting the right advice is vital.
 Most gyms have at least one trainer who’s a pre-natal specialist and who can advise you.
 Even walking at a steep incline on the treadmill can cause you to over-strain if you haven’t warmed up, so ask first and always tell instructors you’re pregnant.
 Not letting them know could risk injury.

 Already a fan?
 Continue your workouts, but ease off on the intensity and keep it moderate – so your heart beats a little faster but you can still hold a conversation.
 Other than that, it comes down to common sense.
 Don’t try anything new without seeking advice, opt for lighter weights than usual, and don’t exercise to the point of fatigue.